purplesandbox/TomeRaider/README.md

 In order to run the programme you will need to have the following installed and up to date:

-flask
+pip install flask

-pprint

-tabulate
+pip install tabulate

-requests
+pip install requests

-jsonify
+pip install jsonify

-itertools

-flask

-mysql.connector
+pip install mysql.connector

-urllib.error
+pip install unittest.mock

-to install the minimal requirements run in your terminal or preferred IDE our requirements file
+to install the minimal requirements run in your terminal or preferred IDE our `requirements.txt` file

+*If you're running Python 3.3 you can delete pip install unittest.mock as it is included in the standard library.*

 ```
 pip install -r requirements.txt
 ```

 ---
 ### **Configuration** ###